 Meanwhile, the House-passed budget bill would pay for the temporary SGR patch and extension of Medicare and other healthcare programs—which the CBO estimates would cost about $8.3 billion over 10 years—in large part by reshaping the payment system for the nation's long-term acute care hospitals.

-had signaled it would create a “site neutral” payment method for the entire post-acute care continuum, and the Medicare Payment Advisory Commission had proposed eliminating long-term acute care payments altogether, this legislation preempts both by creating a new site-neutral rate, said Jason Greis, an associate with McGuire Woods in Chicago.
+While the CMS had signaled it would create a “site neutral” payment method for the entire post-acute care continuum, and the Medicare Payment Advisory Commission had proposed eliminating long-term acute care payments altogether, this legislation preempts both by creating a new site-neutral rate, said Jason Greis, an associate with McGuire Woods in Chicago.

 “The LTACH community has been looking for a way to define itself for 10 years other than the 25-day stay requirement, so this system will provide additional regulatory and payment certainty that all the LTACHs have been looking for for many years,” Greis said.